 One of my last projects posted here was the pattern for this wide band peyote heart ring.
 A really fun design.

-I've been updating a lot of the old articles at the beadwork site and a recent one was two drop peyote, I figured the best way to see the difference between the regular even count peyote stitch and two drop peyote stitch is to make the same design using each stitch.
+I've been updating a lot of the old articles and a recent one was two drop peyote, I figured the best way to see the difference between the regular even count peyote stitch and two drop peyote stitch is to make the same design using each stitch.

 I had to remake the pattern, but the first thing I noticed and loved about two drop peyote is how you can make better curves and shapes with the stitch.
 I really prefer a more rounded and full heart shape.
 Big bonus for two drop peyote!